kangrongji/resizable-prop-truncation/README.md

 In other words, the existence of the usual weak propositional truncation, together with the validity of the proposition resizing axiom, is equivalent to the existence of weak resizable propositional truncation.

-The proof is not complicated and can be seen as a direct corollary of that the property "$A \ \textsf{is a propositional truncation of} \ B$" is preserved by equivalence.
+The proof is not complicated and can be seen as a direct corollary of that the property "$A \ \text{is a propositional truncation of} \ B$" is preserved by equivalence.
 For convenience,
 we use some lemmas from the `Cubical Agda` library.